Dragory/gulp-hash/README.md

 The "manifest" is a JSON file that maps the original filenames to the renamed ones.

 ## Streaming
-The plugin has full streaming support.
+The plugin fully supports both buffers and streams.
 If you encounter any problems, please open an issue on GitHub and I'll look into it!

 ## API
 ### hash(options)